KurtRoepke/bind9-dns/README.md

 <br />
 download bind9<br/>
 <img src=  "images/download bind9 5.PNG"   height="80%" width="80%"/>
-first use command "sudo apt-get update" to update the machine next use "sudo apt install bind9 bind9utils bind9-doc -y" to install bind9.
+<p align="center">first use command "sudo apt-get update" to update the machine next use
+"sudo apt install bind9 bind9utils bind9-doc -y" to install bind9.</p>
 <br />
 <br />
 Change netplan<br/>
 <img src= "images/set netplan 6.PNG"    height="80%" width="80%"/>
-Modify the netplan file to change the dns server to its self using the loopback interface and its own ip address.
+<p align="center">Modify the netplan file to change the dns server to its self using the
+loopback interface and its own ip address.</p>
 <br />
 <br />
 Named.conf.options<br/>
 <img src=  "images/named.conf.options 7.PNG"   height="80%" width="80%"/>
-This is the main file of bind 9 dns. first its good to have an acl for security resons.
-This is also where you would add the dns forwarders and allow queries.
+<p align="center"> his is the main file of bind 9 dns. first its good to have an acl for security
+resons.
+This is also where you would add the dns forwarders and allow queries.</p>
 <br />
 <br />
 Named.conf.local<br/>
 <img src=  "images/named.conf.local 8.PNG"   height="80%" width="80%"/>
-This is were you declare diffrent zones for this example we have a forward and reverse zone. for the reverse zone dns looks up an ip for right to left so one half of the ip is here ans the other in the actual zone file.
+This is were you declare diffrent zones for this example we have a forward
+<p align="center">and reverse zone. for the reverse zone dns looks up an ip for right to left
+so one half of the ip is here ans the other in the actual zone file.</p>
 <br />
 <br />
 <br/>
 <img src=  "images/no resolve ipv6 9.PNG"   height="80%" width="80%"/>
-<p>Here we are not using ipv6 at this time so we should go into the
+<p align="center">Here we are not using ipv6 at this time so we should go into the
 /etc/default/named file and allow only to resolve ipv4 address. this will simplify the logs.</p>
 <br />
 <br />
 Create soa file<br/>
 <img src=  "images/db.mylab soa 10.PNG"   height="80%" width="80%"/>
-The soa file it the main conifguration file for the zone.
-Here we have many diffrent timers and the main dns files.
+<p align="center">The soa file it the main conifguration file for the zone.
+Here we have many diffrent
+timers and the main dns files.</p>
 <br />
 <br />
 configure reverse zone<br/>
 <img src=  "images/reverse zone 11.PNG"   height="80%" width="80%"/>
-<p>This file is similar to the file above but intsted of resolving domain names
+<p align="center">This file is similar to the file above but intsted of resolving domain names
 it resolves an ip address to a domain name.</p>
 <br />
 <br />